kayelserafim/bft-smart-tpcc/README.md

 ./smartrun.sh bftsmart.microbenchmark.tpcc.TPCCParallelServerApplication 2
 ```

-The TPCC worload must be specified in the properties file (see `config/workload.properties`).
-You can run the TPCC Client by executing the following command, from within the main directory:
+The TPCC workload must be specified in the properties file (see `config/workload.properties`).
+You can run the TPCC Client by executing the following command, from inside the main directory:

 ```
+./smartrun.sh bftsmart.microbenchmark.tpcc.TPCCClientApplication 0
-./smartrun.sh bftsmart.microbenchmark.tpcc.TPCCClientApplication
+./smartrun.sh bftsmart.microbenchmark.tpcc.TPCCClientApplication 1
 ```